christianparpart/sag/README.md

 reconfiguration, supporting multiple and different service discovery backends, reconfiguring the service proxy without a restart.

+- self contained (not dependant on other tools it configures to do proxying)
+- no restart required for rediscovery

 - **Service Discovery Methods**
   - Marathon SSE Event Stream
   - Mesos